-- only for closed-shell systems that consist of two closed-shell subsystems (e.g. weakly interacting closed-shell dimers); - only total and binding energy calculations (no gradients); - serial and OMP dscf runs (no MPI); - monomolecular and supermolecular basis set approach; - LDA/GGA kinetic energy functionals (for weakly interacting systems); - full or pure electrostatic embedding; - LDA/GGA, hybrid or orbital-dependent exchange-correlation potentials; - multilevel FDE calculation; - energy-decomposition; - FDE calculation with subsystem B taken frozen.
+- only for closed-shell systems that consist of closed-shell subsystems - only total and binding energy calculations (no gradients); - serial and OMP dscf runs (no MPI); - monomolecular and supermolecular basis set approach; - LDA/GGA kinetic energy functionals (for weakly interacting systems); - full or pure electrostatic embedding; - LDA/GGA, hybrid or orbital-dependent exchange-correlation potentials; - multilevel FDE calculation; - energy-decomposition; - FDE calculation with frozen subsystems.

-In order to perform a FDE calculation, the files coord and control for the total system are necessary to take informations atomic coordinates and basis sets.
+In order to perform a FDE calculation, the files coord and control for the total system are necessary to take informations on atomic coordinates and basis sets.
 The input file for the total system can be generated, as usual, with define but no calculation on the total system is required. \$denconv 1.d-7 option should be defined in file control in order to better converge the embedded densities and better describe the dipole moment.

-Given a closed-shell supramolecular system with a $\mathrm{GGA}/\mathrm{LDA}$ exchange-correlation functional, the command invokes an iterative resolution of the KSCED equations with revAPBEk [267, 268] as approximation of the non-additive kinetic potential (see Eq.
-18.5) in the monomolecular basis set approach.
-The two subsystems are defined via an integer m=3 in the example above which identifies the first atom of the subsystem B in the file coord of the supramolecular system with n atoms, where the atoms 1...m-1 belong to the subsystem A while the atoms m...n to the B one.
+Given a closed-shell supramolecular system with a GGA/LDA exchange-correlation functional, the command invokes an iterative resolution of the KSCED equations with revAPBEk [290,291] as approximation of the non-additive kinetic potential (see Eq.
+19.5) in the monomolecular basis set approach.
+The two subsystems are defined via an integer m=3 in the example above which identifies the first atom of the subsystem B in the file coord of the supramolecular system with n atoms, where the atoms $1 \dots m-1$ belong to the subsystem A while the atoms $m \dots n$ to the B one.
 Thus the file coord must contains first all the atoms of the system A and then all the atoms of the system B.